MicrosoftDocs/customer-insights/topics/onboarding-guidance.md

   *	View web real time report showing active users by device, page view trend, top pages, top referrers, and users’ geographic locations.

 ### Exporting from Product Insights
-  *	Custom website instrumentation – ensure to send an authid for your customers logging into your site.
+  *	Custom website instrumentation – be sure to send an *authid* for each customer logging into your site.
   *	Create a derived signal for export activities data.
   *	Export the data into your ADLS gen 2 storage.
   *	Optional: Consume Product Insights data export as activities in Customer Insights and view it as part of a customer profile.